GenomicsAotearoa/Introduction-to-R/docs/03-basics-factors-dataframes.md

-This is principle number one because if you can't tell which files are the original raw data, you risk making some serious mistakes (e.g. drawing conclusion from data which have been manipulated in some unknown way).
+This is principle number one because if you can't tell which files are the original raw data, you risk making some serious mistakes (e.g., drawing conclusion from data which have been manipulated in some unknown way).

 **2) Keep spreadsheet data Tidy**